• Skip to primary navigation

 Several bus companies also service Edmonton (easy comparisons can be made on Busbud, but a couple of the options are outlined below):

-• We’ve personally taken Red Arrow several times, and always had a seamless and on-time journey.
-There are three drop-off points (south, downtown Edmonton, and the International Airport), and the current cost, if originating in Calgary, is near $80.
+• We’ve taken the Red Arrow several times and always had a seamless and on-time journey.
+There are three drop-off points (south, downtown Edmonton, and the International Airport), and the current cost, if originating in Calgary, is nearly $80.

 • Ebus is Red Arrow’s less-luxurious sister company, with similar pick-up/drop-off points but at a lower rate.
-If originating in Calgary, the cost is near $51.
+If originating in Calgary, the cost is approximately $51.

 Skyscrapers in Edmonton, Alberta